PLIDA - Progetto Lingua Italiana Dante Alighieri Certification

 PLIDA certificate sessions will be held every year in May and November.
 Candidates may choose to take an exam at the level they feel is closest to their proficiency.
 Registration at an advanced level does not require having taken the lower level exams.

-Registration deadline May 5 and June 8, respectively
+Registration deadline March 21 and May 8, 2019, respectively

 Mail the REGISTRATION FORM along with your check or money order made payable to Dante Alighieri Society of WA - PLIDA